 RESEARCH

-My research interests lie in developing both general-purpose algorithms and specialized autonomous systems for service robots, including planning, human-robot interaction, and service robot design.
-I aim to bridge the gap between robotics research and its real-world applications in socially aware scenarios.
+My research interests lie in the design of autonomous systems that advance the deployability of service robots operating in open-world environments.
+My research and project experience span planning, human–robot interaction, and service robot system design.
+I particularly aim to bridge the gap between robotics research and real-world deployment in socially aware scenarios.

-To tackle the challenges of open-world operation, I adopt the system design grounded in compositionality and modularity.
-I explore structured representations that link semantic concepts with their grounding in the physical world.
+I adopt a system design grounded in compositionality and modularity, and advocate the principle of Rationally Engineering Rational Robots.
+I view human-centric rationality as emerging from structured representations that link semantic concepts to their grounding in the physical world, while retaining unstructured flexibility to handle open-world uncertainty and human intent.
 At the low level, I develop robust navigation and manipulation systems that passively tolerate unforeseen objects and environments.
-At the high level, I design systems and algorithms that actively expand the robot's representations and models, and incorporate human presence at both levels.
+At the high level, I design systems and algorithms that proactively expand the robot's representations and models.

 Open-world Interaction